-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If installed, remove the front bezel.
+- 2. Follow the procedure listed in Before working inside your system. - 3.
+If installed, remove the front bezel.

-- 1 To remove the drive blank, slide the release latch down to release the drive blank. - 2 Push the drive blank to slide it out of the drive bay. - (i) NOTE: Blanks must be installed on empty optical drive or tape drive slots to maintain FCC certification of the system.
+- 1. To remove the drive blank, slide the release latch down to release the drive blank. - 2.
+Push the drive blank to slide it out of the drive bay. - () NOTE: Blanks must be installed on empty optical drive or tape drive slots to maintain FCC certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.
 Perform the same steps to install blanks.

-Figure 55.
+Figure 59.
 Removing the optical drive or tape drive

-1 Install theoptical drive blank, an optical drive, or a tape drive.
+1. Install theoptical drive blank, an optical drive, or a tape drive.